henderea/everyday-menu/README.md

 ```

 You can even put multiple actions on a single item by calling subscribe multiple times.

+The block passed to `subscribe` takes two parameters, the command instance and the sender.
+The command instance has knowledge of the label (`command.label`) and (as of version 1.1.0) the parent `EverydayMenu::MenuItem` instance (`command.parent`).
+In the above example, the parent instance is used to toggle the menu item text between 'Start' and 'Stop'.

 ## Introducing Presets!
 With version 0.4.0, I have added the capability to use some presets.
 Here is the above example with presets: